To cure liver cancer, the surgeon perform a surgery either with the resection (removal of the tumour) or with the liver transplant.

-Unfortunately, most liver cancers cannot be totally eliminated because cancer affects different parts of the liver and has spread beyond the liver.
+Unfortunately, liver cancers cannot be totally eliminated because cancer affects different parts of the liver and has spread beyond the liver.

-First of all, the surgeon verifies if the cancer can be removed totally through imaging tests such as CT or PRI with angiography.
+First, the surgeon verifies if the cancer can be removed totally through imaging tests such as CT or PRI with angiography.